 - Phimosis ( a common condition with uncircumcised males that makes retraction of foreskin almost impossible)

-With uncircumcised males it is a common problem of moisture getting trapped in between the foreskin and penis; a perfect environment for the bacteria to grow.
+With uncircumcised men, it’s a common problem because of the accumulation of moisture and dead skin cells called smegma which proves to a good environment for bacterial growth.
 This increases the risk of infection and also to spread it to others.
 There are many hygiene-related reasons as to why parents decide on their baby boy to get circumcised.
 However, the Muslims and Jews perform circumcision on the grounds of their religious faith and cultural beliefs.
 In some situations, the parents decide to have their sons circumcised because they do not want their son to be different than his brothers or father.

 In the recent past, the generation has progressed towards independent thinking, decisions, and so on.
 As a result, this thinking pattern has also affected many parents today.
 Most of the parents leave the decision to their sons.
+In earlier days it was believed that removal of foreskin causes decreased sensation at the tip of the penis.
+Also, there was fear of excessive bleeding, wound infections and narrowing of urinary opening at the tip because of non-surgical methods of circumcision.
 However, in most of the cases where circumcision is not provided, the parents are scared because of the pain involved in it.
 It is their little bundle of joy, and the whole idea of causing pain to him is unacceptable for several parents.
-The parents may also be worried about the several risks that are associated with the surgery.
 Some also think that the circumcision can have a huge impact on their sons and so they don’t opt for this resort.